mapcentia/dockerfiles/geoserver/README.md

 You can map port 8080 inside the container to any port on your local host.
 Here is host port 8080 mapped to port 8080 inside the container.

+You can edit the print config file in a running contianer like this:

+    sudo docker run --rm=true --volumes-from geoserver -i -t mapcentia/geoserver /bin/bash

+And edit the file:

+    /opt/geoserver/data_dir/printing/config.yaml

 ![MapCentia](https://geocloud.mapcentia.com/assets/images/MapCentia_geocloud_200.png)

 [www.mapcentia.com/en/geocloud](http://www.mapcentia.com/en/geocloud/)